MenuDocs/erela.js/README.md

 **Note**: Discord.js is used in this example, but it does work with other libraries with the same example but with your library functions.

 You can find more examples in the _[examples](./examples)_ folder.

+## Plugins

+You can use plugins below to extend Erela.js' features easily.

+- [erela.js-spotify](https://github.com/Solaris9/erela.js-spotify) - Converts a Spotify URL into a UnresolvedTrack to play later.

 ## Contributors